bcgov/ols-geocoder/civicAddressCompilation.md

 <br><br>
 8. Take a screenshot of the map and open up the side panel again.

-9. Print the screenshot or load it up into your favourite paint program.
+9. Print the screenshot or load it up into your favourite image editor.

 ![image](https://user-images.githubusercontent.com/11318574/123315947-234e5b80-d4e1-11eb-942b-4456862f4932.png)
 <br><br>